 Officially unveiled on September 30, 2014, Windows 10 is the current major release of Microsoft's Windows operating system and is the successor to Windows 7 and Windows 8.1.
-The latest version—1809, or the October 2018 Update—was made available on October 2, 2018.
+The latest version--1903, or the May 2019 Update--was made available on MSDN on April 18, 2019.

 Windows 10 includes several new features and important changes, in addition to its platform-unifying design.
 Many new features are designed to improve the desktop experience and draw in business users who were turned off by Windows 8's tile-based UI and the initial removal of the Start menu.
 Key features include:

 - Start menu: Windows 10's Start menu combines the Windows 7-like application list and the live tiles interface from Windows 8's Start screen.
 Windows-8 style "modern" apps (now called Universal Windows Platform or UWP apps) can run within a window on the desktop, like standard desktop programs.
 There's also support for apps developed with the Windows 10 Desktop Bridge, which lets Windows Win32 applications take advantage of Windows 10 features including Live Tiles.
 A new wider application launch view in the October 2018 Update gives you access to more application options, and improves application search.

 - Action Center: The Charms menu is replaced with the Action Center, a sidebar that provides notifications and contains buttons for common tasks.

 - Tablet mode: A new tablet mode is designed to make Windows 10 easier to operate without a keyboard or a mouse.
 From the October 2018 Update, the on-screen keyboard is powered by the same technology as Microsoft's Android and iOS SwiftKey.

 - Cortana integration: Cortana, Microsoft's voice-powered personal assistant, makes its desktop debut in Windows 10 and can be configured to take over the Search box.
 It now also works with Amazon's Alexa and with a range of home automation hardware.
 The October 2018 Update gives Cortana and Windows Search a new, wider search look-and-feel with additional search options.
 However, some features, like parcel tracking, are being moved from Cortana into other Windows applications.